jayymeg/AWS-PROJECT/AWS-P4/Scenario 1.md

 Open your browser and go to https://aws.amazon.com

  2.	**Log In or Sign Up**
-	•	If you have an AWS account: Click Sign In to the Console and log in.
+	- **If you have an AWS account: Click Sign In to the Console and log in.**
 	•	If you don’t:
 	•	Click Create an AWS Account
 	•	Provide your email, password, and billing information (AWS offers a free tier).